Tutorial

 source <(cardano-cli --bash-completion-script cardano-cli)

-Step 2: Prepare keys and funding
+Step 2.
+Prepare keys and funding

-and hold funds on the layer one:
+and manage funds on layer 1:

 - Alice